Distribution waterfall: European vs American waterfall

 To mitigate the effect of a deal-by-deal waterfall and to make it more attractive to LPs, private equity funds using an American waterfall may include a clawback clause in their LPAs.

 Clawback clause

 When liquidating the fund, if the LPs were distributed less than the agreed preferred return, they claw back the missing amount from the carried interest distributed to the GP.
-The clawback clause is triggered at the very end of the fund, at a time where the General Partner may have already put the clawback amount to other use.
+The clawback clause is triggered at the very end of the fund, at a time when the General Partner may have already put the clawback amount to other use.

 In August 2010, Blackstone Group returned $3 million in carried interest to the limited partner of a fund as part of a clawback provision.